 Landrum, SC

-Blue Wall Preserve is a 575-acre preserve owned by The Nature Conservancy and has stunning views of the Blue Ridge mountains.
-The trails are well-defined, and at the back end of the 3.4-mile loop, you will be rewarded with a waterfall.
+The Nature Conservancy owns the 575-acre Blue Wall Preserve with stunning views of the Blue Ridge mountains.
+The trails are well-defined, and at the back end of the 3.4-mile loop is a waterfall reward.

 Raven Cliff Falls – Caesars Head State Park